Fulfillment Center or Warehouse? Choose the Right One for Your Business

 A fulfilment company typically ties up with multiple shipping carriers.
 Since a fulfillment center operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
 It ensures orders are delivered to consumers on time and faster than promised.

 Enhanced Focus on Core Business Operations

-While packing boxes and shipping customer orders are essential for satisfying consumer expectations, they are the tasks that can be outsourced easily.
-Entrepreneurs and eCommerce store managers have an unending to-do list; therefore, they must stay focused on the tasks that only they can do, which will help them scale business and increase revenue.
+While packing boxes and shipping customer orders are essential for satisfying consumer expectations, they are tasks that can be outsourced easily.
+Entrepreneurs and eCommerce store managers have an unending to-do list; therefore, they must stay focused on the tasks that only they can do, which will help them scale their business and increase revenue.